bigskysoftware/_hyperscript/www/docs.md

 ## Install & Quick Start {#install}

-Hyperscript is a dependency-free javascript library that can be included in a web page without any build step:
+Hyperscript is a dependency-free JavaScript library that can be included in a web page without any build step:

   ~~~ html
   <script src="https://unpkg.com/hyperscript.org@0.9.7"></script>